 STATEMENT FROM PERKIOMEN TOWNSHIP BOARD OF SUPERVISORS REGARDING COMMISSIONER JOSEPH GALE’S PRESS STATEMENT

-NOTICE IS HEREBY GIVEN that the Perkiomen Township Board of Supervisors will hold a meeting on Tuesday, March 2, 2021, beginning at 7:00 pm.
-Due to the current COVID-19 pandemic, this meeting will be held via Zoom which is a telephone and video-conferencing service.
+NOTICE IS HEREBY GIVEN that the Perkiomen Township Planning Commission will hold a meeting on Tuesday, June 15, 2021, beginning at 7:00 pm.
+Due to the current COVID-19 pandemic, this meeting will be as a hybrid meeting held via Zoom (which is a telephone and video-conferencing service) and in person.
+The in-person meeting will be in the Perkiomen Township Administration Building, 1 Trappe Road, Collegeville, PA.
 The Agenda for this meeting is available on the Townships website: www.perkiomentownship.org.
+This meeting may be recorded.
 To participate in this meeting:

-Please plan to join the meeting 10 minutes before the start, in case you have any trouble connecting.
-To join the meeting from this invite, click on the link below.
-If you’re joining from a PC or Mac, this will open a page on your browser.
+Please plan to join the meeting 10 minutes before the start, in case you have trouble connecting.
+To join from this invite, click on the link below.
+If you are joining from a PC or Mac, this will open a page on your browser.
 Just follow the prompts to “Allow”, “Open”, or “Accept”.
 When your Zoom window opens you can mute your audio and control your video with buttons on the lower left of your screen.

 You should be able to use your computer’s audio (mic & speakers).
 If not, you can dial in using the phone number below.
 Then enter the Meeting ID when prompted.

 Join Zoom Meeting